 - We'll take our last group of ten — Group B — and, in addition to disabling their text, we'll install the top 10 hottest new apps on their phones.
 The variable for Group B is the apps.

 - We'll put all three groups in the same situation (on a bus or just hanging out at home) and monitor how long, on average, it takes each member of each group to realize they don't have text.

-Now we have our control group, materials, and variables for the experiment part of the scientific method (Feel free to come up with a problem and hypothesis for practice and share it with your teacher or parent!).
+Now we have our control group, materials, and variables for the experiment part of the scientific method.
+(Feel free to come up with a problem and hypothesis for practice!)

 The next thing we need to do is set the experiment in motion and carefully observe and record the data.
 The data is basically everything we see — all the information we observe that may have an impact on our question or hypothesis.